28 November 2016

 Daniel Stover and Jared DeForest

 Brookhaven National Laboratory

-The New Phytologist Trust provided support of the 9th New Phytologist Workshop - Improving representation of photosynthesis in Earth System Models.
-AR and SPS were supported by the Next-Generation Ecosystem Experiments (NGEE Arctic and NGEE Tropics) projects that are supported by the Office of Biological and Environmental Research in the Department of Energy, Office of Science, and through the United States Department of Energy contract No. DE-SC00112704 to Brookhaven National Laboratory; DW acknowledges support from NSERC, CFI and an Ontario ERA award.
-JSD received support from NSF (DEB-0955771).
+The New Phytologist Trust provided support of the 9th New Phytologist Workshop – Improving representation of photosynthesis in Earth System Models.
+AR and SPS were supported by the Next-Generation Ecosystem Experiments (NGEE)–Arctic and NGEE–Tropics projects that are supported by the Office of Biological and Environmental Research, within the U.S. Department of Energy (DOE) Office of Science, and through DOE Contract No. DE-SC00112704 to Brookhaven National Laboratory; DW acknowledges support from NSERC, CFI, and an Ontario ERA award.
+JSD received support from the National Science Foundation (DEB-0955771).

 Rogers A., Medlyn B.E., and Dukes J.S.
 "Improving representation of photosynthesis in Earth System Models.
 New Phytologist 204(1), 12–14 (2014).
 [DOI:10.1111/nph.12972]